elazarcoh/simply-view-image-for-python-debugging/README.md

   ![Plotting View](pyplot-example.gif)
 * Support Tensor view: pytorch and numpy
-  * `numpy.ndarray` is considered a tensor if it has 4 channels, or 3 channels but it does not pass as an single image.
+  * `numpy.ndarray` is considered a tensor if it has 4 channels, or 3 channels but it does not pass as an single image. `scikit-image` is required for this.

 ### Watch view